freedomofpress/securedrop-protocol/README.md

 #### POST
 Adds *n* *Journalist* signed ephemeral key agreement keys to Server.
 The keys are stored is a Redis *set* specific per *Journalist*, which key is `journalist:<journalist_uid>`.
-In the demo implementation, the number of ephemeral keys to generate and upload each time is `ONETIMEKEYS`.
+In the demo implementation, the number of ephemeral keys to generate and upload each time is `commons.ONETIMEKEYS`.

 ```
 curl -X POST -H "Content-Type: application/json" "http://127.0.0.1:5000/ephemeral_keys" --data